entwicklerjoe/entwicklerjoe/README.md

 - 👋 Hi, I’m @entwicklerjoe
-- 👀 I’m interested in full stack development. <!-- Javascript, HTML, CSS, Phyton and more -->
+- 👀 I’m interested in full stack development. // Javascript, HTML, CSS, Phyton and more
-- 🌱 I’m currently learning JS basic to pro. <!-- My first programming language :) -->
+- 🌱 I’m currently learning JS basic to pro. //My first programming language :)
-- 💞️ I’m looking to collaborate on creative people and inspire others! <!-- Not too old to change! -->
+- 💞️ I’m looking to collaborate on creative people and inspire others! //Not too old to change!
 - 📫 How to reach me: send me an email: entwicklerjoe@gmail.com

 <!---